CP1401/Practicals/prac_10/README.md

 Do not zip up your files.
 Please submit each file separately.
 Ensure each file has the correct/exact name.
 Ensure your code is not commented-out (only comments should be commented).

 - `programs.py` with programs 1-5
+- `debugging.py` with explanations and fixed code
 - `coffee_orders.py` (All Together Now)